sdss/datamodel/docs/sphinx/generate.rst

 The basic procedure for generating datamodels is the same, regardless of filetype.
 All of the following code examples below are for generating datamodels for FITS files.
 The same procedure can be used for generating datamodels for other supported file types.
 See the :ref:`yanny` section for explicit differences on Yanny files.
 See the :ref:`hdf` section for explicit differences on HDF5 files.
-See :ref:`examples-gen` for code and output YAML datamodels for supported filetypes.
+See :ref:`examples_gen` for code and output YAML datamodels for supported filetypes.

 Generating a datamodel